TylerSwindell/LaunchX/README.md

 # LaunchX

-LaunchX is built to keep you up to date with upcoming SpaceX launches
+LaunchX is built to keep you up to date with upcoming SpaceX launches.
+Search and view details about upcoming and past launches.

 ## Tech Stack

 ### Expo

-Our entire tech stack is based in Node.js and NPM packages.
-This makes the setup process quick and easy.
+Expo provides simple setup and build tools on top of the React-Native framework.
+With Expo we can easily boot multiple emulation enviroments or test directly on your device with Expo Go.

-First clone the git repository:
+To get started with development clone the git repository:

 ```bash
 $ git clone git@github.com:TylerSwindell/LaunchX.git